-Voting rights groups alarmed after Cobb County reduced early voting sites for Ga.
+Voting rights groups alarmed after Cobb County reduced early-voting sites for Ga.
 Senate runoffs

 Eveler said the county will add more check-in stations that were used in the general election, which should get voters into the booth more quickly.
 She also noted that voters will only have three contests on the runoff ballot — the two Senate races and a seat on the Georgia Public Service Commission.

 The state’s two Republican senators, David Perdue and Kelly Loeffler, are defending their seats from Democrats Jon Ossoff and Raphael Warnock.
-The runoff became necessary because neither Perdue, who is seeking a second term, nor Loeffler, who is running to complete the term of former Sen. Johnny Isakson (R), got more than 50 percent of the vote in last month’s general election.
+The runoff became necessary because neither Perdue, who is seeking a second term, nor Loeffler, who is running to complete the term of former senator Johnny Isakson (R), got more than 50 percent of the vote in last month’s general election.

-If they win Republicans will retain control of the Senate; if the Democrats win, they will control the chamber with vice president-elect Kamala Harris (D) as the tie-breaker.
+If they win, Republicans will retain control of the Senate; if the Democrats win, they will control the chamber with Vice President-elect Kamala D. Harris as the tiebreaker.

 Cobb County helped Joe Biden become the first Democratic presidential nominee to win Georgia since 1992.
-Biden beat President Trump in Cobb 56 percent to 42 percent --- similar to the margin by which Republican Mitt Romney won the county in 2012 over former president Barack Obama – 55 percent to 43 percent.
-Four years ago, Democrat Hillary Clinton edged Trump by 2 percentage points – 48 to 46.
+Biden beat President Trump in Cobb 56 percent to 42 percent — similar to the margin by which Republican Mitt Romney won the county in 2012 over former president Barack Obama — 55 percent to 43 percent.
+Four years ago, Democrat Hillary Clinton edged Trump by two percentage points — 48 to 46.

 In the Senate contests last month, Ossoff bested Perdue by 11 percentage points in Cobb County, while Warnock got 38 percent of the vote to 25 percent for Loeffler in a field of 21 candidates for the special election.